keeganmjgreen/green_airliner/docs/source/5_feasibility_studies.rst

 It should be noted that only one third of aviation's warming of earth is caused by CO₂; most of the remainder is caused by contrails.
 Contrails are composed of water vapor introduced into the atmosphere as a waste product of burning jet fuel.
 Water vapor is also a GHG but with a greater warming effect than CO₂.
 However, water vapor leaves the atmosphere at a rate such that its half-life is about two weeks, whereas the corresponding half-life of CO₂ is about a century.
 Nonetheless, most of aviation's warming of earth is caused by water vapor.
 This will also be accounted for when considering alternative fuels.

+Jet fuel may be stored in simple tanks that are form-fitting to the internal shape and structure of airliner wings, thus making efficient use of the space available.

 Liquid Hydrogen (LH₂)
 ---------------------